Lawyers No Longer Reviewing Lipitor Diabetes Lawsuits

-However, the Lipitor warnings added by Pfizer remain incomplete and inadequate, failing to properly warn users or the medical community about the risk of diabetes or the importance of monitoring blood glucose levels.
+However, lawsuits alleged that the Lipitor warnings added by Pfizer remained incomplete and inadequate, failing to properly warn users or the medical community about the risk of diabetes or the importance of monitoring blood glucose levels.
 As a result, thousands of women may have developed diabetes from Lipitor that could have been avoided if more accurate information had been provided about the risk.

 Allegations Raised in Lipitor Lawsuits